Examples of quasitoric manifolds as special unitary manifolds: Introduction

 \section{Introduction}

 Let $\Omega_*^U$ denote the ring formed by the unitary bordism classes of all unitary manifolds, where a unitary manifold is an oriented closed smooth manifold whose tangent bundle admits a stably complex structure.
-In~\cite{dj}, Davis and Januszkiewicz introduced and studied a class of nicely behaved manifolds $M^{2n}$, so-called the quasitoric manifolds (as the topological versions of toric varieties), each of which admits a locally standard $T^n$-action such that the orbit space of action is homeomorphic to a simple convex polytope.
-Buchstaber and Ray showed in~\cite{br} that each quasitoric manifold with an omniorientation always admits a compatible tangential stably complex structure, so omnioriented quasitoric manifolds provide abundant examples of unitary manifolds.
-In particular, Buchstaber and Ray also showed in~\cite{br} that each class of $\Omega_{2n}^U$ contains an omnioriented quasitoric $2n$-manifold as its representative.
-In~\cite{bpr}, Buchstaber, Panov and Ray investigated the property of specially omnioriented quasitoric manifolds, and proved that if $n<5$, then each $2n$-dimensional specially omnioriented quasitoric manifold represents the zero element in $\Omega_{2n}^U$, where the word ``specially" for a specially omnioriented quasitoric manifold means that the first Chern class vanishes.
+In~\cite{dj}, Davis and Januszkiewicz introduced and studied a class of nicely behaved manifolds $M^{2n}$, the so-called quasitoric manifolds (as the topological versions of toric varieties), each of which admits a locally standard $T^n$-action such that the orbit space of the action is homeomorphic to a simple convex polytope.
+Buchstaber, Panov and Ray showed in~\cite{bpr1} that each quasitoric manifold with an omniorientation always admits a compatible tangential stably complex structure, so omnioriented quasitoric manifolds provide abundant examples of unitary manifolds.
+In particular, they also showed there that each class of $\Omega_{2n}^U$ contains an omnioriented quasitoric $2n$-manifold as its representative (see also~\cite{br}).
+In addition, Buchstaber, Panov and Ray in~\cite{bpr} investigated the property of specially omnioriented quasitoric manifolds, and proved that if $n<5$, then each $2n$-dimensional specially omnioriented quasitoric manifold represents the zero element in $\Omega_{2n}^U$, where the word ``specially" for a specially omnioriented quasitoric manifold means that the first Chern class vanishes.
 Furthermore, they posed the following conjecture.

 .2cm {\bf Conjecture ($\star$):}{\em Let $M^{2n}$ be a specially omnioriented quasitoric manifold.
 Then $M^{2n}$ represents the zero element in $\Omega_{2n}^U$.}

 .2cm The purpose of this note is to construct some examples of specially omnioriented quasitoric manifolds that are not bordant to zero in $\Omega_*^U$, which give the negative answer to the above conjecture in almost all possible dimensional cases.
 Our main result is stated as follows. \begin{thm} For each $n\geq 5$ with only $n\not= 6$, there exists a $2n$-dimensional specially omnioriented quasitoric manifold $M^{2n}$ which represents a nonzero element in $\Omega_*^U$. \end{thm}